Blankumu35/Movie-Recommender-App/README.md

 Tech Used: React, Javascript, Vite, React Carousel, Node.js, Express.js, MongoDB, Firebase,Python

+The version thats deployed in vercel isn't connected to the backend, therefore signing in or liking items isn't possible.

 I want to deploy this app using AWS-EC2 but I need to dockerise the app.
 I also need to complete the final part of this project, which is to show a list of recommended movies/tv shows based on what the user liked.
 I need to collect data of all movies/tv shows from TMDB and this will take some time, since I can't just download a file with all the movies/tv shows.